How to Become a Food Writer: 3 ICE Grads Share Their Experiences

 How to Get Started in Food Writing

-In order to become a food writer, a good awareness of food media is critical.
+To become a food writer, an awareness of food media is critical.
 However you consume media, make sure you’re tuned in to the kinds of publications that regularly feature food and beverage stories.
 These may be trade and industry focused or consumer focused.
-Making connections with other food writers can also benefit you.

 “Are there other food writers whose work you love?
 Tell them,” Kanter says.
 “Share their work.
 This is the best way to make genuine connections, and you never know what these connections might lead to.”